About the Gaza Strip, Palestine

 - Al Shabaka, the Palestinian Policy Network, is a think-tank for Palestinian analysis.
 See, for example, this article on the importance of finding the right framework for understanding the Occupation.

 - The UN-ESCWA report on apartheid, withdrawn but still in circulation, asks whether the Occupation fits the legal criteria of the 1973 international convention on the crime of apartheid.
-Although it’s confrontational to read, this report helped me to understand the legal criteria, distinct from the more emotive use of the word ‘apartheid’ in protest.
+This report assesses the legal criteria of apartheid; distinct from the more emotive use of the word ‘apartheid’.

 4. Living fully in Gaza